convox/docs/docs/deployment/ssl.md

 ## Local Rack

-The local rack will use DNS names `[process].[app].convox` which resolves to your local rack.
+The local Rack will use DNS names `[process].[app].convox` which resolves to your local Rack.
 The local load balancer uses a certificate from a convox CA. On Firefox, you will need to set `security.enterprise_roots.enabled` to true in `about:config` or else you will not be able to confirm the security exception of the certificate.

 ## See Also